yllwboy/DNAC-CCC/README.md

 ### Device management page

 In the device management page, you can view and compare different configuration versions from the devices connected to the DNA Center which contain a configuration file the Cisco DNA Center can access.
+If you have set up RESTCONF for the selected DNA Center, you can restore a backed-up RESTCONF configuration version to the devices that support RESTCONF.
+Since RESTCONF is a protocol that requires connecting directly to the devices, firewalls might interfere with this functionality.

 ![Device management page](screenshots/devices.png)